jknezevic1712/craving/INFO.md

 State managment solution by Angular team, basically React Redux Angular implementation.

 It's an alternative to using services, components and subjects to manage app state, although this approach can work generally for smaller and simpler apps that don't have a ton of components depending on the same data, etc.

+## Side effects with NgRx (@ngrx/effects package)

+Side effects are parts of the code that run some logic that is not that important that it would require immediate update of the current state.

+Important note about switchMap(), it must return a non error observable, also, in order to catch errors and such, you have to call pipe on the inner observable.